ljmartin/molrec/3_time_split/README.md

+# time_split

+comparing recommender systems and label correlation to the nearest neighbor approach on a time-split hold out set

 |      | Algorithm    | Hyperparameter | Value      |
 | ---: | :----------- | :------------- | ---------- |
 |      | implicit_als | factors        | 36         |